reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/clustering.md

 - only jobs with single task can be clustered, but their type, such as pickup or delivery, doesn't matter
 - clusters are pre-built using a greedy algorithm which picks the closest by duration job first
 - extra constraints puts extra limitations: e.g. priority, order, skills defined on jobs should match in the cluster
+- jobs with value are not clustered with job without value
 - commute distance is not included into statistics